telerik/blazor-docs/knowledge-base/change-theme-runtime.md

         document.getElementsByTagName("head")[0].appendChild(newLink);
     }
     ```
 1. Implement UI that triggers the JavaScript theme change.
-After the new CSS theme is loaded, refresh all Telerik components that use SVG or Canvas rendering, such as BarCodes, Charts, Gauges, and QR Codes.
+After the new CSS theme is loaded, refresh all Telerik components that use SVG or Canvas rendering, such as Barcodes, Charts, Gauges, and QR Codes.

     > Make sure [the version number in the theme URL is compatible with the version of Telerik UI for Blazor]({%slug themes-overview%}#compatibility-and-maintenance).
     >